OpenSkool/OpenSkool/api/README.md

 You'll need to configure an OAuth client in Keycloak for your local API to use.
 Navigate in the [Keycloak Admin](http://localhost:8080/admin/master/console) to Realms > your-realm > Clients – to create a new client.

 - Client id: `os-local-api` (Or whatever you want)
-- Root URL: `http://localhost:3030` (Or wherever you run your local App)
+- Root URL: `http://localhost:3030` (Or wherever you run your local Api)

 Open the client settings and update these settings.